-- Assess for respiratory distress, stridor, hoarseness, sooty sputum, singed eyebrows and nares, or burns of the face or airway. - Determine type of burn and treat: - o Radiation burns: - Treat other medical emergencies first. - Treat as thermal burns except when burn is contaminated with radioactive materials, then treat as a Haz-Mat situation - Consider contacting Haz-Mat team for assistance in contamination cases

-- Inhalation Burns:

-- Provide {humidified} O2.

-- {CO oximeter}

-- Consider Hyperbaric Oxygen Treatment for the following:

-- Underlying cardiovascular disease, or cardiovascular symptoms such as chest pain or shortness of breath

-- \circ > 60 years of age

-- Obvious neurological symptoms, such as any interval of unconsciousness, loss of time, inability to perform simple motor tasks, or loss of memory
+- Assess for respiratory distress, stridor, hoarseness, sooty sputum, singed eyebrows and nares, or burns of the face or airway. - Apply cardiac monitor, especially if patient has suffered a lightning strike or electrical burn. - Determine type of burn and treat as follows: - o Radiation burns: - Treat other medical emergencies first. - Treat as thermal burns except when burn is contaminated with radioactive materials, then treat as a Haz-Mat situation - Consider contacting Haz-Mat team for assistance in contamination cases. - o Inhalation Burns: - Provide {humidified} $O_2$ with Saline. - If no humidifier is available, administer a Saline Nebulizer 3 ml.
+Repeat PRN. - {CO oximeter} - Provide endotracheal intubation if apneic. - Consider Hyperbaric Oxygen treatment for the following: - o Underlying cardiovascular or symptoms such as chest pain or shortness of breath - $\circ$ > 60 years of age - Obvious neurological symptoms, such as any interval of unconsciousness, loss of time, inability to perform simple motor tasks, or loss of memory - o Pregnancy - In patients where cyanide is a likely component of the smoke, it is critical to control any seizure activity using Diazepam or Midazolam.

-- Pregnancy